Equelister/To-Do-App/README.md

 ### Improvement

-If you want to help us develop this project, feel free to report a bug or send us an idea for improvement with <a class="zip_download_link" style="text-align: center; vertical-align: middle;" href="https://github.com/Equelister/To-Do-App/issues">this link</a>.
+If you want to help us develop this project, feel free to report a bug or send us an idea for improvement with <a style="text-align: center; vertical-align: middle;" href="https://github.com/Equelister/To-Do-App/issues">this link</a>.

 ### Download
 <a class="zip_download_link" style="text-align: center; vertical-align: middle;" href="https://github.com/Equelister/To-Do-App/archive/refs/heads/main.zip">Download this project as a .zip file</a>